 When we went in August, Joffre Gorges waterfall was dry, however Fern Pool and Fortescue Falls were both running rapidly still.
 See below.

 At this time of year, there is almost a guarantee of warm sunny days and (quite cool) clear starry nights.
-The dry weather will allow best access to all that Karijini has to offer.
-Definitely the best time if you are in a 2WD vehicle.
+The dry weather will allow the best access to all that Karijini has to offer.
+Definitely, the best time if you are in a 2WD vehicle.

 Although this is the busiest time of year, the Pilbara is so expansive that you never really feel crowded.
 However, make sure to book your campsites well ahead of arrival to avoid disappointment.